-13.5 Initial ESL Program Placement
+12.3.2.3 Initial ESL Program Placement

 All new students must demonstrate their current level of English proficiency by taking the English language proficiency test.
 This assessment includes computer-based subtests of grammar, vocabulary, reading skills, and an essay writing task.
 Results determine student placement within the program.
-Students are placed at a level that is consistent with their individual language proficiency.
-In placing student, both the overall raw scoring, as well as a more holistic view of a student's skills are taken into account for placement.
+Students are placed at a level that is consistent with existing skills.
 In the case of multiple test results prior to beginning the program, the highest overall score will be used to determine placement.
 All placement tests are at the expense of the student applicant and are valid for no more than six months.

-13.5.1.1 ESL Program Advancement and Completion
+12.3.2.4 ESL Program Advancement, Completion, and Placement

 ESL courses are non-credit-bearing courses.
 All ESL courses are graded on a pass/fail basis.
+An average score of 75.00% and maintaining visa compliance are required to pass an ESL class.